miikaah/musa/README.md

 ### V4

-- fix: Bug in the playlist where moving the last playing song up causes the playlist to start again
 - feat: Remember scroll positions in Search
 - feat: More complex searches like lock search term + random and genre / year search
 - feat: Update flac tags